warren-bank/mirror-firmware-lightbulb-camera-Anyka-ak3918-by-Gergely-Palfi/README.md

 - I got a permanent exploit that keeps telnet open for me
 - UART header gives debug info, u-boot delay = 0 so can't get in
-- Created some scripts that halt the main app and handle wifi connection instead of it
+- Created some scripts that kill the main app and handle wifi connection instead of it
 - The camera can now operate in isolation from the internet
 - Found snapshot examples and got bmp image on port 3000
 - trying to get rtsp working at the moment